Personal branding for students in college: Massively Important.

 I know, I am really reaching for X, Y, and Z!
 However, it begs the question — how much do you show spirited enjoyment or excitement in everything you do?
 Your brand should show ebullient characteristics.
 (And it does not hurt to have a great vocabulary, either.)

 Remember to remain positive in your posts, LinkedIn, social media profiles, and more.
 You are trying to “up” your brand, not constantly bemoaning the state of the economy, your dislike of the government, or your complaints about your alma mater.
 You could derail your brand quickly if you do that.

 Branding offers you numerous opportunities to standout and Campus to Career Crossroads can get you there.
 Every student should work on a personal brand in college, then continue to hone that brand over the course of your career.
 It is one of the most impactful things you can do to ensure your future success!

 Campus to Career Crossroads is proud to partner with Lynnette Cretu to ensure your personal brand is exceptional and coordinates with our résumé and LinkedIn profile writing services.
-Don’t put your brand off another day and contact Campus to Career Crossroads today!
+Do not put your brand off another day and contact Campus to Career Crossroads today!

 One great way to get started: Ask around!
 Ask your friends, parents, and professors what words come to mind when they think of you.
 Then, start to weave those positive characteristics into your personal tagline.
 Continue to hone those and add more positive attributes over time.
-Don’t fret as tacking branding alone can be daunting and we are here to help!
+Tackling branding alone can be daunting, so we are here to help!